HandsOnDataViz/chartjs-line/README.md

 Sample data by CT Department of Education.

 ## Create your own
-See chapter 10: Chart.js and Highcharts templates in [Hands-On Data Visualization](https://handsondataviz.org) by Jack Dougherty and Ilya Ilyankou
+See chapter 10: Chart.js and Highcharts templates in [Hands-On Data Visualization](https://handsondataviz.org) by Jack Dougherty and Ilya Ilyankou.

 In `data.csv`, each row is a point in time (x-axis).
 Each column is a new series.
 There can be any number of points in time (rows) and any number of series (columns).

 The first column is always labels for the x-axis.
 Second and all other columns are new series (lines), whose label is taken from the first row (header).

+You can modify source and credits (lines that appear below the chart) in `index.html`.

 In `script.js`, you can customize the values of variables shown in the code snippet below.
 For more customization, see [Chart.js documentation](https://www.chartjs.org/docs/latest/).